ablanquart/admuffs/README.md

 # admuffs

-Automatically drop volume/normalize or mute TV commercials from a Raspberry Pi with an [ANAVI Infrared pHAT](https://anavi.technology/).
+Control your TV via web remote, with the capability to automatically drop volume/normalize or mute TV commercials from a Raspberry Pi with an [ANAVI Infrared pHAT](https://www.crowdsupply.com/anavi-technology/infrared-phat).
+Please note, the ANAVI Infrared pHAT is NOT requiredif your TV cannot be controlled over the network/API.
 Written in portable C++17.

+## How commercial detection works

 Admuffs listens to an audio signal for ad breaks, and when it decides a commercial is airing it lowers or mutes the TV volume — over the TV's LAN API when one is reachable, and over infrared (via the ANAVI pHAT) as a universal fallback.
 When the program resumes, it unmutes.

-## How detection works

 The Infrared pHAT can only **send and receive IR**.
 It has no view of what's on the screen or in the audio, so "know when a commercial is on" has to come from a